 Before deciding on what terms they will offer you a loan, lenders must discover two things about you: your ability to pay back the loan, and how committed you are to pay back the loan.
 To assess whether you can pay back the loan, they assess your income and debt ratio.
 In order to assess your willingness to pay back the mortgage loan, they consult your credit score.

 The most widely used credit scores are FICO scores, which Fair Isaac & Company, a financial analytics agency, developed.
 Your FICO score ranges from 350 (high risk) to 850 (low risk).
 You can find out more on FICO here.

-Your credit score comes from your history of repayment.
+Your credit score comes from your repayment history.
 They don't consider income or personal characteristics.
 Fair Isaac invented FICO specifically to exclude demographic factors like these.
-"Profiling" was as dirty a word when these scores were invented as it is in the present day.
-Credit scoring was invented as a way to take into account solely what was relevant to a borrower's likelihood to repay the lender.
+"Profiling" was as bad a word when FICO scores were invented as it is now.
+Credit scoring was developed as a way to consider solely that which was relevant to a borrower's likelihood to repay the lender.

-Deliquencies, payment behavior, debt level, length of credit history, types of credit and number of inquiries are all considered in credit scores.
-Your score is based on the good and the bad of your credit report.
-Late payments lower your score, but establishing or reestablishing a good track record of making payments on time will raise your score.
+Past delinquencies, payment behavior, debt level, length of credit history, types of credit and number of credit inquiries are all considered in credit scores.
+Your score reflects the good and the bad of your credit history.
+Late payments lower your score, but establishing or reestablishing a good track record of making payments on time will improve your score.

 Get the Best Mortgage Rate!
 Tell us a little about your current needs and we can use that information to match you with just the right loan.